Updated on: 2/15/2019

-Edmonds police say that two teenage boys were killed and three more teens were injured in a single-vehicle, high-speed crash on Friday evening.
+Edmonds police say that two teenage boys were killed and three more teens were injured in a single-vehicle, high-speed motor vehicle crash on Friday evening.

 According to MyEdmondsNews.com, a group of five teenagers was driving eastbound on Olympic View Drive at approximately 11:30 p.m. in a late-model BMW sedan.
 Police believe the driver failed to negotiate a hairpin curve and lost control of the vehicle, causing it to exit the roadway and strike a tree in the ravine.